TimeRef.com

 Death of Anne of Cleves

 Anne of Cleves died.
-Since the divorce from Henry VIII Anne had been given a good annual income and use of several homes.
+Since the divorce from King Henry VIII Anne had been given a good annual income and use of several homes.

-Event Participants and Loctions
+Event Participants and Locations

 • Arthur (Prince of Wales)

-• Catherine (of Aragon)
+• Catherine (of Aragon, Queen of England)

 • Henry (VIII, King of England 1509-1547)